-Update: January 8, 2020 — Revian Red and parent company Know Bio product release article.
+Update: January 8, 2020 — Revian’s new parent company Know Bio product release article.
 The LED laser light wavelengths are a combination of 620 nanometers and 660 nanometers.
+Also, Revian received a USPTO patent No. 10,525,275 on the use of proprietary color combinations of light to regenerate living tissue in the body.

 Quote from Dr. Rodney Sinclair: